SaraGhazanfari/R-LPIPS/README.md

 ```

-To adversarially train the model, learn the last linear layer and finetune alexnet weights:
+To adversarially train the model and finetune the alexnet weights as well as the last linear layer:

 ```
 python train.py --train_trunk --use_gpu --net alex --name alexnet_adv_linf_x0_tune --train_mode adversarial